AYAAT1/AYAAT1/README.md

-# Hi there! 👋 I'm AYA
+# Greeting! 👋 I'm AYA

-## 🎓 Computer Science Student | 🤖 ML Enthusiast | 🛠️ Builder from Scratch
+## 🎓 Computer Science student | 🤖 ML Enthusiast | 🛠️ Builder from Scratch

 Welcome to my GitHub profile!
 I'm a Computer Science student passionate about Machine Learning , AI technologies, and building everything from the ground up.
 I believe in understanding systems deeply by creating them myself.